serafy0/email-validation/readme.md

 ## what it does

-- look up MX record us
+- look up MX record
 - checks if the domain name is a temporary domain address from this [list](https://github.com/disposable/disposable)

 ## how to run locally